0xSmold/smoldpaper/Readme.md

 ## 🎭 How It Works (The Protocol)

-1. **The Stash:** You and your contact agree on a complex Seed Phrase to access a shared room (Stash).
-The server hashes this phrase and uses it only as a directory identifier.
+1. **The Stash:** Agree on a secret seed phrase with your contact to access a shared SmoldPaper room.
-2. **The Decoy:** In any standard messenger (WhatsApp, Telegram, SMS), you send your contact a completely innocent phrase, like *"Did you feed the cat?"*.
+2. **The Signal:** Agree on a trigger word for regular chats.
+Example: *"If a message starts with **Buddy**, it's actually a hidden key."*
-3. **The Secret:** In SmoldPaper, you paste that exact innocent phrase into the Public Phrase field and type your highly sensitive secret.
+3. **The Drop:** Chat normally.
+When you spot the trigger word, copy that entire message into SmoldPaper to unlock the secret.
-4. **The Burn:** Your contact copies the decoy phrase from the messenger, enters the Stash, and decrypts the message.
-Once read, it turns to ash.
+4. **Read & Burn:** The moment you read the secret message, it instantly turns to ash 🔥

 ## 🧠 How the Cryptography Works